 - 18.01.
 Definition of Change in Control.
-For purposes of this Plan, a "Change in Control" means, and shall be deemed to have occurred upon, the occurrence of any of the following events: - (a) Any Person (other than an Excluded Person) becomes, together with all "affiliates" and "associates" (each as defined under Rule 12b-2 of the Exchange Act) "beneficial owner" (as defined under Rule 13d-3 of the Exchange Act) of securities representing 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding, unless such Person becomes "beneficial owner" of 33% or more of the combined voting power of such Voting Stock then outstanding solely as a result of an acquisition of such Voting Stock by Limited Brands, Inc. which, by reducing the Voting Stock of Limited Brands, Inc. outstanding, increases the proportionate Voting Stock beneficially owned by such Person (together with all "affiliates" and "associates" of such Person) to 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding; provided, that if a Person shall become the "beneficial owner" of 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding by reason of such Voting Stock acquisition by Limited Brands, Inc. and shall thereafter become the "beneficial owner" of any additional Voting Stock of Limited Brands, Inc. then outstanding, such Person shall, upon becoming the "beneficial owner" of such additional Voting Stock of Limited Brands, Inc., be deemed to have become the "beneficial owner" of 33% or more of the combined voting power of the Voting Stock then outstanding other than solely as a result of such Voting Stock acquisition by Limited Brands, Inc.;
+For purposes of this Plan, a "Change in Control" means, and shall be deemed to have occurred upon, the occurrence of any of the following events: - (a) Any Person (other than an Excluded Person) becomes, together with all "affiliates" and "associates" (each as defined under Rule 12b-2 of the Exchange Act) "beneficial owner" (as defined under Rule 13d-3 of the Exchange Act) of securities representing 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding, unless such Person becomes "beneficial owner" of 33% or more of the combined voting power of such Voting Stock then outstanding solely as a result of an acquisition of such Voting Stock by Limited Brands, Inc. which, by reducing the Voting Stock of Limited Brands, Inc. outstanding, increases the proportionate Voting Stock beneficially owned by such Person (together with all "affiliates" and "associates" of such Person) to 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding; provided, that if a Person shall become the "beneficial owner" of 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding by reason of such Voting Stock acquisition by Limited Brands, Inc. and shall thereafter become the "beneficial owner" of any additional Voting Stock of Limited Brands, Inc. which causes the proportionate voting power of Voting Stock beneficially owned by such Person to increase to 33% or more of the combined voting power of the Voting Stock of Limited Brands, Inc. then outstanding, such Person shall, upon becoming the "beneficial owner" of such additional Voting Stock of Limited Brands, Inc., be deemed to have become the "beneficial owner" of 33% or more of the combined voting power of the Voting Stock then outstanding other than solely as a result of such Voting Stock acquisition by Limited Brands, Inc.;